bitship-platform/core/README.md

 ### Release notes:

-Project is still under development so some features may not work/would require bug fix.
+Project development has been halted.
+Some features may not work/would require bug fixes.
-Dokku daemon handler API is still under early stages of development so the code is still not open source.
+Dokku daemon handler API was still under early stages of development with potential vulnerabilities and was subsequently the reason why its source code is still closed source.

-It will be made open source once all the features are implemented and tested, currently the project works with the latest private release of the dokku deployment handler and supports heroku platform API out of the box
+#### This project serves as a proof of concept for upcoming production-ready platform.